Nikolai Patrushev: 2022 invasion of Ukraine

+In April 2022, he addressed the global food crisis, caused in part by Russia's invasion of Ukraine, saying that "Tens of millions of people in Africa or the Middle East, through the fault of the West, will be on the verge of starvation.
+To survive, they will rush to Europe.
+I'm not sure that Europe will survive the crisis."

+In May 2022, he speculated that Poland "is already taking actions related to the seizure of western Ukrainian territories."
 He claimed that the West "has already revived the shadow market for the purchase of human organs from the socially vulnerable segments of the Ukrainian population for clandestine transplant operations for European patients."

 On 17 August 2022, Patrushev met with Narendra Modi's National Security Advisor Ajit Doval to discuss measures to strengthen the strategic partnership across sectors including defense ties and energy security.
 Russia appreciated India's neutral position on Ukraine.